tharakiudx/iudx-gis-interface/SETUP.md

 - `PostgreSQL` :  used to store and query data related to
   - Token Invalidation
   - Fetching data
-- `ImmuDB` : used to store metering information
 - `RabbitMQ` : used to receive token invalidation info